Pulpitum Steps

 • Henry V 1413-1422

 Note.
 The fleurs de lys in the crown of the leftmost royal statue suggest that this is Henry VI and not his father Henry V as previously assumed.
-Whilst Henry V’s famous victory over the French at Agincourt in 1415 entitled him (under the 1420 Treaty of Troyes) to inherit the French crown on the death of the French king Charles VII, he did not live long enough to claim it (both died in 1422).
+Whilst Henry V’s famous victory over the French at Agincourt in 1415 entitled him (under the 1420 Treaty of Troyes) to inherit the French crown on the death of king Charles VII of France, he did not live long enough to claim it (both died in 1422).
 In the event, it was Henry V’s infant son, Henry VI who became King of France – thus the fleurs de lys in his crown.

 The Yorkist Royal Window, was made at the height of the Wars of the Roses (1455-87).
 When it was completed, c.
 1480 it was named “Our Lady’s Window” as it was dedicated to the Virgin Mary and contained images of Christ and the 12 Apostles, seven panels depicting the Virgin Mary, as well as Thomas Becket ‘in full proportion’.
 The window was a gift of Edward IV.
 It is said to have been “one of the most magnificent stained glass windows in England”.